 - Don’t use plastic, paper, bubbles, or rice as confetti.

-If you pledge to make your wedding day plastic-free, you will receive 10% off the wedding collection of your choice.
+If you pledge to make your wedding day plastic-free, you will receive a free engagement session or a $300 print credit.
 I can help you with talking with your venue or caterers about going plastic-free and offer ideas on how to approach this day with mother earth in mind.
 For more ideas on how to go plastic-free and to learn more about incorporating it into your wedding day, reach out to me!